-First let's quickly review the selling points of the ISY Controller.
+First let's quickly review the selling points of the POLISY Gateway Controller.

-The ISY Smart Home Automation Controller is a locally stored automation controller capable of supporting up to 1024 devices between all of its supported protocols, along with customized scenes, schedules, and programs, allowing it to operate advanced or expansive automation control or security systems.
-Remote configuration is carried out through web browsers or mobile applications, and all data is stored locally on the device.
+The POLISY Gateway Controller is a locally stored automation controller capable of supporting up to 1024 devices between all of its supported protocols, along with customized scenes, schedules, and programs, allowing it to operate advanced or expansive automation control or security systems.
+Remote configuration is carried out through web browsers or the Universal Devices mobile application, and all data is stored locally on the device.
 This ensures all programmed devices, scenes, and events can continue to operate even if the ISY’s ethernet connection is temporarily disconnected.

-Since the ISY Controller is capable of supporting Z-Wave and Insteon protocols, it makes a great jumping off point for users interested in testing automation applications with different devices or new users looking for a powerful system hub.
+Since the POLISY Controller is capable of supporting Z-Wave, Zigbee, and Insteon protocols, it makes a great jumping off point for users interested in testing automation applications with different devices or new users looking for a powerful system hub.